 Average rate and fee data were sourced from public rate and fee records required by the Home Mortgage Disclosure Act (HMDA).

-USAA scored highest in J.D.
-Power’s 2019 mortgage satisfaction study, which ranks lenders on everything from their customer service to their pricing and loan products.
+When it comes to mortgages, USAA has a great reputation.
+It scored highest in J.D.
+Power’s 2021 mortgage satisfaction study, which ranks lenders on everything from their customer service to their pricing and loan products.

 In terms of mortgage lending, that means USAA is deeply familiar with the ins and outs of VA loans — which are often the best choice for qualified home buyers.

-VA loans have flexible credit and income requirements, competitive rates, and often require 0% down payment and no mortgage insurance.
+With backing from the U.S. Department of Veterans Affairs, VA loans have flexible credit and income requirements, competitive rates, and often require zero down payment and no mortgage insurance.

 USAA Mortgage eligibility